 A post-award evaluation will be conducted by the Department Chair or Program Director and the Dean during the fifth year of the cycle.
-If significant problems are observed during the two-year intervals, the Department Chair or Program Director may notify the Dean of these problems, and corrective action may be prescribed.
+If performance problems are observed, the Department Chair or Program Director may notify the Dean of these problems, and corrective action may be prescribed.
 If significant cause is determined at the time of a post-award evaluation or before, the faculty member may be returned to annual contract status or dismissed according to the procedures outlined below.